Home » Planning and Prep » Universal Design – Your Forever Timber Frame Home

 Universal Design – Your Forever Timber Frame Home

-Back when I designed my home, it was important for my wife and me to be able to grow old in it, and as my parents get older, it has become more important for me to design for others with that in mind.
+Back when I designed my home it was important for my wife and I to be able to grow old in it and as my parents get older it has become more important for me to design for others with that in mind.
 So, whether you’re planning on new construction or a remodeling project, incorporating barrier-free and safe Universal Design (UD) features is a sure way to create a home you’ll remain in and enjoy indefinitely.

 Universal Design timber frame porch

 UD incorporates room design and products that almost anyone can use.
 From foyers and bathrooms to kitchens and laundry rooms, this adaptable design gives you options that allow you to remain in your home if you or other family members encounter challenges of mobility or other age or health-related issues.
-These issues can include accessibility design that meets the needs of handicap access, ergonomic design that allows efficient and safe usage, adaptable designs that can look and work normally but are modified later, and green design for environmentally friendly living.
-You can incorporate many design ideas into your new building plans.
-Many of these ideas don’t cost any more to include in your new home construction, or the cost is minimal for their increased safety and convenience.
+These issues can include accessibility design that meets the needs of handicap access, ergonomic design that allows efficient and safe usage, adaptable designs that can look and work normally but are modified at a later date, and green design for environmentally friendly living.
+There are lots of design ideas you can incorporate into your new building plans.
+Many of these ideas don’t cost any more to include in your new home construction, or the cost is minimal for the increased safety and convenience they provide.

 Universal Design and One-Floor Living

-Living in a house with limited access wastes space and money.
+Living in a house in which you have limited access is a waste of space and money.
 If your basement and upper floors are hard to get to, what good are they doing you?

-Even single-story homes with different levels between rooms can be a challenge for toddlers or folks using crutches, a walker, or a wheelchair.
+Even single-story homes that have different levels between rooms can be a challenge for toddlers or folks who use crutches, a walker, or a wheelchair.
 Main floor laundry, bathroom, and bedrooms on one level make life so much easier and safer without stairs to navigate.

 Universal Design and Accessible Entry